LL08-MathematicalModelling-dowell/R08.007.Random-Sampling.Dowell/logic.md

 				Take a random point [x1,y1] from L center = [x1,y1]
 				for k in range N-1
-					Draw a circle 'circle2' of Radius= radius and 'center' as the center Take a random point on the circumference of the circle 'circle2' as the center and draw another circle 'circle3' of Radius = 2 * radius
+					Draw a circle 'circle2' of Radius = radius and 'center' as the center Take a random point on the circumference of the circle 'circle2' as the center and draw another circle 'circle3' of Radius = 2 * radius
 					Let a random point on the circumference of 'circle3' be [x,y]